What is Alabama known for? Well, that depends on who you ask. Push aside any stereotypes and consider these interesting facts about Alabama.

 So, too, do many adults.

-And shrimp and grits
+And Shrimp and Grits

 The shrimp part may be self explanatory but what on earth are grits?
 They’re a warm and comforting dish made from ground corn, a recipe with its roots in west Africa.
 You’ll find it across the southern states, not just in Alabama, but it will be served in different ways.
-Some grits are plain, like porridge, for breakfast.
-Others throw in some cheese or paprika and cajun seasoning to form a spicier, more gourmet dish.

-Biscuits and gravy
+And Biscuits and Gravy

 One of the most interesting facts about Alabama involves how languages change.
 To a Brit, biscuits and gravy conjures up choc chip cookies with a brown Bisto sauce.
 The real biscuits and gravy in the southern United States is a completely different affair.